 In addition, employers have statutory obligations such as PAYG tax withholding, payroll tax and workers compensation.
 Again, penalties can be imposed for non-compliance with these obligations.

-perspective, if the Fair Work Ombudsman identifies potential non-compliance with the provisions of the Migration Act 1958 and Migration Regulations 1994 during the course of its own investigations, it can alert the Department of Immigration
+From an immigration perspective, if the Fair Work Ombudsman identifies potential non-compliance with the provisions of the Migration Act 1958 and Migration Regulations 1994 during the course of its own investigations, it can alert the Department of Immigration and Border Protection.

 Under the employer sanctions provisions within the Migration Act, employers must check a person’s right to work before employing them.
 It is unlawful to allow a person to work in breach of the conditions of their visa or to allow a ‘non-citizen’ to work.

 Consequently, temporary visa holders may not have the right to work in Australia, depending on the conditions of their visa.
 If a person does not have the right to work, a company cannot simply engage them as a ‘volunteer’.
 If the person is performing an activity that is ordinarily performed by a paid employee (i.e. normally attracts remuneration), they may be held to be an employee and both the company and the visa holder could be in breach of the employer sanctions provisions.
 In addition to the potential imposition of financial penalties, this may also affect the company’s sponsorship status if it is an approved business sponsor under the 457 visa program.